Label-Agnostic Sequence Labeling by Copying Nearest Neighbors: Abstract

 \section{Abstract}

 Retrieve-and-edit based approaches to structured prediction, where structures associated with retrieved neighbors are edited to form new structures, have recently attracted increased interest.
 However, much recent work merely conditions on retrieved structures (e.g., in a sequence-to-sequence framework), rather than explicitly manipulating them.
 We show we can perform accurate sequence labeling by explicitly (and only) copying labels from retrieved neighbors.
-Moreover, because this copying is label-agnostic, we can achieve impressive performance in zero-shot sequence-labeling tasks.
+Moreover, because this copying is label-agnostic, we can achieve impressive performance when transferring to new sequence-labeling tasks without retraining.
 We additionally consider a dynamic programming approach to sequence labeling in the presence of retrieved neighbors, which allows for controlling the number of distinct (copied) segments used to form a prediction, and leads to both more interpretable and accurate predictions.